McRaeAlex/McRaeAlex.github.io/_posts/2019-08-7-The-frontend-framework-I-want.md

 - No babel
 - No webpack
 - No eslint
-- Vendored dependencies for components other have built for the framework etc.
+- Vendored dependencies for components others have built for the framework etc.
 - Built in router and store that if they are not used are not included in the build
 - Typescript support or similar maybe own lang
-- Fast as default ie no css in js static html is put in html with dynamic added after etc..
+- Fast as default ie no css in js, static html is put in html with dynamic added after etc..
+[Svelte](https://svelte.dev/) has a great approach to this, removing the virtual dom completely

 I want the user to be able to write things without thinking of babel or webpack or anything but the frontend the user should have the code autolinted.